Severe drought, floods destroy crops in Papua New Guinea highlands

 "The impact of climate change on food production will be very critical," she said.

-Jenifa Kena of the Eastern Highlands Women in Agriculture organization said that women, who are the primary food growers, are particularly hard hit.
+Jenifa Kena of the Eastern Highlands Women in Agriculture organisation said that women, who are the primary food growers, are particularly hard hit.

 "Especially the women face hardship because they are the ones to put food on the table and the ones who go to the market to sell the food to bring income for the family," she said.